Kwesi Adofo-Mensah: Cleveland Browns

 On May 15, 2020, Adofo-Mensah was hired by the Cleveland Browns as their vice president of football operations under general manager Andrew Berry.

 Minnesota Vikings

 On January 26, 2022, Adofo-Mensah was hired as the general manager of the Minnesota Vikings.

-On May 30, 2025, Adofo-Mensah and the Vikings agreed to a multiyear contract extension.
+On May 30, 2025, Adofo-Mensah and the Vikings agreed to a multi-year contract extension.

+On January 30, 2026, it was announced that Adofo-Mensah was being fired by the team despite signing a contract extension the year prior.

+San Francisco 49ers (second stint)

+On February 24, 2026, the San Francisco 49ers hired Adofo-Mensah as a personnel executive.